aws-samples/sample-bda-redaction/README.md

 3. Click on the **Stages** link in the left-hand menu.
 4. Ensure that the ** portal** stage is selected
 5. Find the **Invoke URL** and copy that value
-6. Enter that value in the address bar of your web browser.
+6. Enter that value in the address bar of your web browser

 You should now see the portal's user interface visible within the web browser.
 If any emails have been processed, they will be listed on the home page of the portal.